Plus ... You'll be sewing on a Bernina Series sewing machine!

 We look forward to our next adventure together with you!

 NOTE: Fabrics in our Sail 'n Sew kits will be similar but not exactly as shown.
-If you do not purchase the Sail 'n Sew you will need to purchase the pattern here: Strippy Double Diamond
+If you do not purchase the Sail N Sew you will need to purchase the pattern here: Different Opinions

 NOTE: Fabrics in our Sail 'n Sew kits will be similar but not exactly as shown.
-Moondance uses the Log Cabin Trim Tool and it is recommended for class.
-You can purchase it here: Log Cabin Trim Tool.
-If you do not purchase the Sail 'n Sew you will need to purchase the pattern here: Moondance
+If you do not purchase the Sail N Sew you will need to purchase the pattern here: Winter Solstice

 Optional Sail 'n Sew Fabric Pack

 Our incredible Sail 'n Sew fabric pack includes all of the fabrics and patterns for your projects and they are pre-cut so all you need to do is sit down and sew!
-The price of the Sail ‘n Sew fabric pack is $430.00 and it includes the pre-cut fabric for all three of the projects for this cruise.
+The price of the Sail ‘n Sew fabric pack is $375.00 and it includes both of the projects for this cruise.
+If you would like to buy individual kits, please call for pricing.
 If you would like a Sail ‘n Sew pack, just let us know when you make your Reservation and we'll have a kit waiting for you on the ship.
 Order early as supplies are limited.

 A complete supply list will be sent to you 90 days prior to departure.